vmware/cloud-provider-for-cloud-director/README.md

     1. Full Control: CSE:NATIVECLUSTER
     2. Edit: CSE:NATIVECLUSTER
     3. View: CSE:NATIVECLUSTER
-3. ClusterAdminUser: The Kubernetes Cluster needs to be created by a user belonging to the `ClusterAdminRole`.
+3. ClusterAdminUser: For CPI functionality, there needs to be a set of additional rights added to the `ClusterAdminRole` as described in the "Additional Rights for CPI" section below.
+The Kubernetes Cluster needs to be **created** by a user belonging to this **enhanced** `ClusterAdminRole`.
 For convenience, let us term this user as the `ClusterAdminUser`.
-For CPI functionality, there needs to be a set of additional rights added to the `ClusterAdminRole` as described in the Rights section below.

 ## VMware Cloud Director Configuration
 In this section, we assume that the Kubernetes cluster is created using the [Container Service Extension](https://github.com/vmware/container-service-extension).
 However that is not a mandatory requirement.

 NSX-T with NSX Advanced Load Balancer is a prerequisite to use LoadBalancers with CPI of VCD.

-### Rights
+### Additional Rights for CPI
 The `ClusterAdminUser` should have view access to the vApp containing the Kubernetes cluster.
-If the CPI user itself has created the cluster, it will have this access by default.
+Since the `ClusterAdminUser` itself creates the cluster, it will have this access by default.
 This `ClusterAdminUser` needs to be created from a `ClusterAdminRole` with the following additional rights:
 1. Gateway =>
     1. View Gateway